Design your model

 )

-# Add the Sudoku grid as a variable to the problem
+# Add the Sudoku grid variable array to the problem definition.

 self.add_variable(self.grid)